Yoav666s/dnd-wiki/collections/_classes/nornfeld/fighter/fey-warrior.md

 **Charm Person.** You can cast the [[Charm Person]] spell without a spell slot or components.
 Once you do, you can't do so again until you finish a long rest unless you expend a Fey Energy Point (no action required) to restore your use of it.
 Your spellcasting ability for it is Charisma.

+**Faerie Fire.** You can cast the [[Faerie Fire]] spell without a spell slot or components.
+Once you do, you can't do so again until you finish a long rest unless you expend a Fey Energy Point (no action required) to restore your use of it.
+Your spellcasting ability for it is Charisma.

 # Marvelous Magic
 Starting at 7th level, you learn additional spells as detailed below.